 Asian blepharoplasty is a hot topic in Toronto.
 If you’re part of the growing population in Canada seeking double eyelid surgery to transform their features, read on.
 We’ll explain exactly what this popular cosmetic procedure can do and why it’s in such high demand.

-Dr. Cory Torgerson’s eyelid surgery patients are men and women and come from all backgrounds.
-One of his most requested treatments is a version of eyelid surgery designed specifically to enhance east Asian eyelid features.
+Dr. Cory Torgerson’s eyelid surgery patients are men and women who come from all backgrounds.
+One of Dr. Torgerson’s most requested treatments is a version of eyelid surgery designed specifically to enhance east Asian eyelid features.
 Toronto is home to an ethnically diverse population, and Asian blepharoplasty is a top choice.

 Known as Asian eyelid surgery or double eyelid surgery, the aim of this cosmetic procedure is to alter the eye aesthetic rather than to combat signs of ageing.
 You may be familiar with eyelid lifts or treatments for puffy eye bags, but Asian blepharoplasty is different.

 It’s estimated that up to half of the Asian population has a “mono-eyelid” rather than a double eyelid fold.
 Changing the upper eyelids to show two distinctive lids with a crease in the middle allows the eye to appear larger, more open.
 It also creates more surface for the application of makeup.
 Though it’s not designed explicitly as anti-ageing, removing upper eyelid skin and creating a distinctive fold may also give the eyes a refreshed, awake, and younger appearance.

 Asian blepharoplasty variances — there’s more than one type